Areas of Research

 Biological Aging, Genetic and Environmental factors in MS

 Our neuro-immunology research group is focused on studying the factors that drive disease severity in multiple sclerosis and related diseases.
 The host matters in autoimmune disease.
 We have demonstrated that somatic and reproductive aging markers are associated with disability accumulation and brain volume loss.
-In the youngest of patients with MS, with onset in childhood, we have demonstrated that environmental risk of MS may extend back to the perinatal period.
+In the youngest of patients with MS, with disease onset in childhood, we have demonstrated that environmental risk of MS may extend back to the perinatal period.
 Genetic polymorphisms shape the risk of the disease and we have begun to identify genetic factors that may influence disease outcomes.

 Biosensing in Neurology